JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

    3 │ c                       3
 ```

-The `groupindices` name was chosen, because there exists the
-[`groupindices`](@ref) function that applied to `GroupedDataFrame` returns
+Outside of the operation specification syntax, [`groupindices`](@ref)
-group indices for each row in the parent data frame of the passed
+is also a regular function which returns group indices for each row
+in the parent data frame of the passed `GroupedDataFrame`:
-`GroupedDataFrame`:

 ```jldoctest sac
 julia> groupindices(gdf)